Rudolf Nureyev: Technique and quest for perfection

 Nureyev had a late start to ballet and had to perfect his technique to be a success.
 John Tooley wrote that Nureyev grew up very poor and had to make up for three to five years in ballet education at a high-level ballet school, giving him a decisive impetus to acquire the maximum of technical skills and to become the best dancer working on perfection during his whole career.
 The challenge for all dancers whom Nureyev worked with was to follow suit and to share his total commitment for dance.
-Advocates to describe the Nureyev phenomenon precisely are John Tooley, former general director of the Royal Opera House, London, Pierre Bergé, former president of Opéra Bastille, venue of the Paris Opera Ballet (in addition to the Palais Garnier) and Manuel Legris, principal dancer with the Paris Opera Ballet nominated by Nureyev in New York.
+Advocates to describe the Nureyev phenomenon precisely are John Tooley, former general director of the London's Royal Opera House, Pierre Bergé, former president of Opéra Bastille, venue of the Paris Opera Ballet (in addition to the Palais Garnier) and Manuel Legris, principal dancer with the Paris Opera Ballet nominated by Nureyev in New York.

-Nureyev put it like this: "I approach dancing from a different angle than those who begin dancing at 8 or 9.
+Nureyev put it like this: "I approach dancing from a different angle than those who begin dancing at eight or nine.
 Those who have studied from the beginning never question anything."
-Nureyev entered the Vaganova Ballet Academy at the age of just 17 staying there for only 3 years compared to dancers who usually become principal dancers after entering the Vaganova school at 9 and go through the full 9 years of dance education.
+Nureyev entered the Vaganova Ballet Academy at the age of 17 staying there for only three years compared to dancers who usually become principal dancers after entering the Vaganova school at nine and go through the full nine years of dance education.
 Nureyev was a contemporary of Vladimir Vasiliev, who was the premiere dancer at the Bolshoi.
 Later, Nureyev was a predecessor to Mikhail Baryshnikov at the Kirov Ballet, now the Mariinsky Theater.
 Unlike Vasiliev and Baryshnikov, Nureyev did not build his reputation on success in international ballet competitions, but rather through his performances and popular image.

 Paradoxically, both Nureyev and Mikhail Baryshnikov became masters of perfection in dance.
 Dance and life was one and the same, Pierre Bergé said about Nureyev: "He was a dancer like any other dancer.
 It is extraordinary to have 19 points out of 20.
 It is extremely rare to have 20 out of 20.
 However, to have 21 out of 20 is even much rarer.
 And this was the situation with Nureyev."
 Legris said: "Rudolf Nureyev was a high-speed train (he was a TGV)."
 Working with Nureyev involved having to surpass oneself and "stepping on it."